lukakerr/Pine/README.md

 ### To Do

 - [x] Add toggleable split view with markdown preview
-- [ ] Add ability for custom theme files
+- [ ] Add ability to edit preview theme CSS
 - [ ] Add more preferences for:
 	- Font style
 	- Editing style